-How to Think Like a Roman Emperor: The Stoic Philosophy of Marcus Aurelius (2019) is available for pre-order in Kindle, hardback, and audio CD formats.
+How to Think Like a Roman Emperor: The Stoic Philosophy of Marcus Aurelius (2019) is available for in e-book, hardback, and audiobook formats.
 It is scheduled to be published on January 29th 2019, by St. Martin’s Press / Macmillan Publishing.

 I’ve already written a general introduction to Stoicism for personal improvement: Teach Yourself Stoicism (2013).
 There are many other good books around on Stoicism so I wanted to write something completely different.